Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 Depending on the selected inheritance type, only a certain number of attributes may be editable.
 However, you can add further attributes to an attribute set or remove unmapped attributes from an attribute set.

+> [Info] If the *Locked* toggle is enabled, this means that the attribute set is currently being worked on and cannot be modified.

 ### Add an attribute to the set